-- The proposed ordinance would prohibit smoking tobacco in all "city-owned parks, public squares, Library Square, ball diamonds, pocket parks, soccer fields, and other recreation areas, city-owned cemeteries, linear parks, and trails, but not designated smoking areas."
-It also would prohibit smoking tobacco products within 50 feet of all mass gatherings defined as an "outdoor assembly of 500 or more people that reasonably can be expected to continue for two or more hours." - Salt Lake City has 72 public parks and recreation areas, one public cemetery, and two areas designated as "public squares, malls and pleasure grounds" where the ordinance would apply.1 - The proposed ordinance would create a separate chapter in the City Code to prohibit smoking tobacco in City-owned outdoor facilities.
+- The proposed ordinance would prohibit smoking tobacco in all "city-owned parks, public squares, ball diamonds, golf courses, soccer fields, and other recreation areas, Library Square, city-owned cemeteries, and trails, but not designated smoking areas."
+It also would prohibit smoking tobacco products within 50 feet of all mass gatherings defined as an "outdoor assembly of 500 or more people on city-owned property that reasonably can be expected to continue for two or more hours." - Salt Lake City has 72 public parks and recreation areas, one public cemetery, and two areas designated as "public squares, malls and pleasure grounds," golf courses, and a variety of trails where the ordinance would appear to apply.II - The proposed ordinance would create a separate chapter in the City Code to prohibit smoking tobacco in City-owned outdoor facilities.
 The penalty for violating the proposed ordinance would be an infraction punishable by a fine "not to exceed ... \$299."
-The fine would be the same as the penalty for all other violations of park and playground rules include drinking alcoholic beverages, injuring animals and destroying public property.
+The fine would be the same as the penalty for all other violations of park and playground rules include drinking alcoholic beverages, injuring animals and destroying public property. - The proposed ordinance may be viewed as a step in concert with a Salt Lake Valley Board of Health resolution adopted February 3, 2006 in which the Board found it "prudent, reasonable and necessary" to urge municipal legislative bodies in Salt Lake County to adopt an ordinance that would "protect the public health and welfare by prohibiting smoking in public parks, gathering places, recreational areas, and plazas."III - Salt Lake City has amended rules and regulations for public parks several times to proscribe activities and conduct that may have been allowed previously.

-- The proposed ordinance may be viewed as a step in concert with a Salt Lake Valley Board of Health resolution adopted February 3, 2006 in which the Board found it "prudent, reasonable and necessary" to urge municipal legislative bodies in Salt Lake County to adopt an ordinance that would "protect the public health and welfare by prohibiting smoking in public parks, gathering places, recreational areas, and plazas." - Salt Lake City has amended rules and regulations for public parks several times to proscribe activities and conduct that may have been allowed previously. - Police Chief Chris Burbank said that the Police Department probably would not add personnel to enforce the ordinance if it is adopted, but officers would enforce the ordinance if violations occurred. - The proposed ordinance exempts Native Americans using a "traditional pipe" as part of a native tribal religious ceremony and people "smoking or using smoking materials to exercise protected First Amendment activity, such as smoking or use of materials for bona fide religious purposes."
+- Police Chief Chris Burbank said that the Police Department probably would not add personnel to enforce the ordinance when violations occur as officers encounter them on their daily routines. - The proposed ordinance exempts Native Americans using a "traditional pipe" as part of a native tribal religious ceremony and people "smoking or using smoking materials to exercise protected First Amendment activity, such as smoking or use of materials for bona fide religious purposes."